chris22smith/chris22smith.github.io/src/blog/how-to-pick-the-right-domain-name.md

 layout: "layouts/blog.njk"
 title: "How to pick the right domain name"
 date: "2010-06-22 16:30:45"
-description: "How should you go about selecting the right domain name for your business?
+description: "How should you go about selecting the right domain name for your business?"

-Firstly, you need to find the <a href="http://www"
-tags: ["blog","archive"]
+tags: ["blog", "archive", "tech"]
 eleventyNavigation:
   key: "How to pick the right domain name"
 wpid: "429"
 ---

 How should you go about selecting the right domain name for your business?

 Firstly, you need to find the <a href="http://www.hostingobserver.com/free-domain-names.php" target="_blank">free domain names</a> available on the web.
 For this, you can take help of your web host.
 Some <a href="http://www.hostingobserver.com/" target="_blank">web hosting plans</a> include a free domain name with their hosting plan.

 So, once you know where to actually register a name, how do you pick the right one?

-To help demonstrate some different selection methods I'll use the ficticious example of P J Morris, a long established bookshop based in Ashford, Kent.*
+To help demonstrate some different selection methods I'll use the ficticious example of P J Morris, a long established bookshop based in Ashford, Kent.\*

 In an ideal world where all possible domain names are available here are a few different ways of approaching it.